 The YVN also worked with SUDEP Action to develop SUDEP resources and FLARE, the Department for Education's national young SEND advisory group (supported by the Council for Disabled Children), to inform government policy on disability and special educational needs.

+YVN members helped facilitate a joint Research Symposium with Epilepsy Research UK in London in May 2023.
 Two Young Reps also formed part of the International Bureau for Epilepsy's Global Youth Summit Steering Group to help shape the agenda for the upcoming International Epilepsy Congress in Dublin in September 2023.